OmegaWeaponDev/Stylizer/README.md

 ![alt text](https://i.imgur.com/DTZ7ZwG.png "banner") </span>

-## OmegaNames
+## Stylizer

-OmegaNames is a modern unique plugin that allows users to pick and choose their own name colours.
+Stylizer is a modern unique plugin that allows users to pick and choose their own name colours.
 You are also able to set name colours for different groups.

-For further information about this plugin, please see the [wiki](https://github.com/OmegaWeaponDev/OmegaNames/wiki)
+For further information about this plugin, please see the [wiki](https://github.com/OmegaWeaponDev/Stylizer/wiki)

 ***